Latest Update: 5/12/19

 TEAM SQUADS - The Varsity squad consists of the top 7 runners.
 Varsity boys aim to race 5-5:30 min/mile, varsity girls 6-6:30 min/mile, JV boys under 9 min/mile, and JV girls under 10 min/mile.
 Those not not ready to race 3 miles at JV pace will be placed on the development squad.
 Placement on squads will be based on practices, time trials, work ethic, attitude and attendance.
 Boys’ and girls’ squads race separately though frequently train together.
 All squads are open to FHS students in grades 9-12 who have parental and doctors permission to participate.
 Students must have passed 5 classes last year and be taking 5 classes this coming year.

-PRACTICES - Team practices & tryouts began 7/30 and are held weekdays from 3:30-5:30 pm.
-During the school year, the team practices every school day during the same time.
+PRACTICES - During the school year, the team practices every school day 3:30-5:30 pm.
 We usually meet outside the fieldhouse by door #19 and run to local parks for hill training, speed intervals, form drills and games, such as capture-the-flag & ultimate Frisbee.
 Wear running shoes, shirt (preferably dri-fit or wicking), running shorts, and a running watch and bring a water bottle to daily practices.
 Also please be on-time, meet with trainers when you're working through an injury, come to practice every day even when you're injured, and be prepared to give 100% effort to a positive training session.

 Parents and athletes, please add the following team fundraisers to your calendars.